 *Updated upon the release of Senate letter to Secretary of Education, Betsy DeVos*

-When it comes to the complicated FAFSA® process, FRANK isn’t the only party concerned with how the 2020-2021 changes could affect financial aid for students — so is the United States Senate.
+When it comes to the complicated FAFSA® (Free Application for Federal Student Aid) process, FRANK isn’t the only party concerned with how the 2020-2021 changes could affect financial aid for students — so is the United States Senate.

-This year, FAFSA® made two changes that could affect how you file and how much aid you get.
-Unfortunately, the changes could be detrimental to the amount of aid students receive, mostly due to the 2018 tax reform and how it changed the tax forms needed to file.
+This year, FAFSA® made two changes that could affect how you file and how much financial aid you could get.
+Unfortunately, the changes could be detrimental to the amount of financial aid students receive, mostly due to the 2018 tax reform and how it changed the tax forms needed to file.

 Here are the two big changes you need to know about: